jvduuren/ea-with-node.js/README.md

 ## Advantages:
 - you can use any NPM package together with EA
 - run EA batch jobs during the night like exports or publications
-- allows you to build a REST-API for EA

 ## Usage:
 **`node .\simple-example.js`**